L-Dot/Letterboxd-list-scraper/README.md

 ### Installing

-* Copy over the repository and work in there.
+* Clone the repository and work in there.

 ### Executing program